SBH1996/-CSC221-SBH1996-GroupProject-/README.md

 Owner: Seth Butler-Hargett sbutlerhargett@my.waketech.edu

-Project Description: This program will scrape a webpage for data and store it in a dataframe.
-The data will then be used to generate a graph.
+Project Description: This program will scrape North Carolina's climate data from it's wiki page.
+The data will then be used to generate a graph of the high and low temperatures.

-Webscraped URL:
+Webscraped URL: Wiki page for WA
 Collaborators:
 - Fozeya Chowdhury Accepted
 - Kent Butler Accepted